 Estimate your pup’s feeding requirements by looking at his food label, calculating, or consulting with a vet or pet nutritionist.
 Then, spread out his meals evenly throughout the day (preferably up to four times).

-You can also free-feed your him, but doing so has some disadvantages.
-For one, he will have a hard time getting on a proper feeding schedule later on in life.
+You can also free-feed him, but doing so has some disadvantages.
+For one, your dog may develop picky eating habits later on in life.
 In the worst-case scenario, it can lead to obesity and other health problems.

 Water, on the other hand, should always be available.

-Selecting a dog bed is one of the first things you should do before bringing your pup home, as this is one of the spots he will be most likely to immediately imprint upon.
+Getting a dog bed is one of the first things you should do before leaving your puppy alone at home, as this is one of the spots where he will spend most of his time.

-Get one that’s appropriate to his size, as well as one that will make him feel as safe, secure, and comfortable as possible.
+Find one that’s appropriate to his size, so it can make him feel as safe, secure, and comfortable as possible.

 RELATED: Best Waterproof Dog Beds